 Companies in the construction sector are involved in the process of designing and creating buildings and infrastructure.
 This includes the building of houses, schools, hospitals, factories, offices, roads, bridges, motorways, and even railways.
 Projects vary in size from small single home renovations to huge multi-million-pound infrastructure developments, such as the construction of a new motorway or power station, employing thousands of different construction specialists.

-There are nearly jobs in this sector in Hull and East Yorkshire This accounts for nearly of jobs in the region Did you know?
+There are over jobs in this sector in Hull and East Yorkshire This accounts for of jobs in the region Did you know?

 - Skills Bootcamps can help adults aged 19 or over start a career in the construction industry.
 Find out more at Skills for Careers.